fightingMinty/WHU-road-dataset/README.md

 Please note that we do not own the copyrights to the large satellite images.
 Their use is RESTRICTED to non-commercial research and educational purposes.

+## Citation

-***If you use our dataset, please consider citing our work:
+If you use our dataset, please consider citing our work:

 [1] Zhou M, Sui H, Chen S, et al. BT-RoadNet: A boundary and topologically-aware neural network for road extraction from high-resolution remote sensing imagery[J].
 ISPRS Journal of Photogrammetry and Remote Sensing, 2020, 168: 288-306.